mjkatgithub/mjkatgithub.github.io/content/blog/switch-from-jekyll-to-nuxt.md

 tags: [coding, vue, nuxt]
 comments: []
 excerpt_separator: <!--more-->
-draft: true
+draft: false
 ---
 # Switch from Jekyll to Nuxt

 I haven't use ruby for a while but more and more js/ts (especially vue) so i decided to switch from jekyll to nuxt, as I also like the benefits of autoloading components and server-side rendering with Nuxt.

-Also, in Nuxt, using NuxtContent, like in jekyll, I can save my content as mardown, which is then converted to html.
+Also, in Nuxt, using NuxtContent, like in jekyll, I can save my content as markdown, which is then converted to html.

 so the journey begins
 <!--more-->